marcoguerri/marcoguerri.github.io/_posts/2016-03-21-pxeboot-failures-chelsio.markdown

 Conclusions
 =======
 After the investigation we came to the conclusion that we need a new firmware which properly handles the *PXENV_UNDI_ISR_OUT_OURS* flag.
 The manufacturer has been made aware of the issue and hopefully this will be fixed soon.

 Updates
 =======
-It turns out the QLogic cLOM8214 are affected by the same issue, and can boot just fine if *PXENV_UNDI_ISR_OUT_OURS* is considered always set.
+   * It turns out the QLogic cLOM8214 are affected by the same issue, and can boot just fine if *PXENV_UNDI_ISR_OUT_OURS* is considered always set.
+   * Chelsio has provided a new firmware which allows to boot correctly with lpxelinux 6.03